-Worn Zippo with the U.S. Army Air Force insignia on the front and a British Three Pence coin on the back.
+Well worn black crackle Zippo with the U.S. Army Second Air Force insignia on the front.

 U.S. Army Air Force – Darling